your French knitting companion

 Advantages

-Design flexibility: Without diagonal raglan lines, you have more freedom for yoke patterns, colorwork, or texture.
+Design flexibility: Without diagonal raglan lines dividing the yoke, you have significantly more freedom for yoke patterns, colorwork, or textured stitch work.
+A circular yoke with colorwork, for example, almost always uses set-in or modified set-in construction.

 Disadvantages

-Can't try on while knitting: With separate pieces, you can't check fit until you've seamed everything together.
+Cannot try on while knitting: With separate pieces, you cannot check overall fit until you have seamed everything together.
+Careful measurement at each stage is essential.

 How to Choose